ome/omero-parade/README.rst

     $ npm run build-dev

-To build an compressed, minified version for production, run:
+To build a compressed, minified version for production, run:

 ::